What Happens to Your Body When You Eat Cheese Every Day

 It's important to remember that these are just guidelines.
 Depending on your health, lifestyle choices and genetics, you might be able to eat more—or less—than this recommended amount.

 For food safety reasons, sodium is added to cheese to minimize bacterial and fungal growth that can cause spoilage.
 Sodium also enhances the cheese's flavor, making it more savory and satisfying to the palate.
 However, a high intake of sodium can negatively impact your health, especially your heart health.
+Limiting your salt intake to no more than 2,300 mg of sodium per day—and ideally less than 1,500 mg—can help keep your blood pressure and heart healthy.

 Some cheeses, including Cheddar, mozzarella and Swiss, are often lower in sodium than others.
 As an example: One slice of Cheddar cheese (1 ounce) has about 180 mg of sodium, making up 8% of your daily sodium limit.
 However, even within one variety, sodium content can vary from brand to brand, so it's best to check the Nutrition Facts label for each product.